tesla15/teslavm/README.md

 You have to git clone this repository, download nwjs sdk, qemu windows and put them unpacked into their folders.
 Open project in visual studio code or your favorite editor and run it by `nwjs/nw .` in root repository folder.

 #### For personal usage
-The compiled executables are available.
+The compiled executables are available in releases tab.

 ## Performance
 #### TeslaVM: 53028 points [image](https://imgur.com/R9UuFTp)

 Native (No VM): 52646 points [image](https://imgur.com/R9UuFTp)